schism-dev/schism/docs/getting-started/grid-generation.md

 <figcaption>Noisy velocity field in shallow areas in SCHISM 3D.</figcaption>
 </figure>

 There are a few approaches to resolve this issue.
 First, make sure the channel is not blocked.
-Second, try to use 2D prisms in shallows.
-Lastly, using a larger `thetai` would also stabilize the wetting and drying fronts.
+Second, try to use 2D prisms in shallows (so you can use large friction).
+Using a larger `thetai` would also stabilize the wetting and drying fronts.
+As a last resort if you have to use 3D configuration in shallows, reduce friction (or even set it to 0).

 !!!important "Dredging open boundary"
     A very common crash is related to the wet/dry near the open boundary.
 SCHISM does NOT allow an entire open boundary segment to become dry at ANY time (while drying at individual nodes is fine).
 Therefore you need to make sure the depths there are deep enough compared to expected tidal range.
 An easy way is to impose a minimum depth near those segments (which can be done using xmgredit5) if the accuracy near the boundary is not of importance.

     Since the wet/dry rule inside SCHISM is element-based, a node becomes dry if all of its surrounding elements become dry.
 As a result, you may need to impose a minimum depth a couple of rows of elements into the domain, not just at open boundary nodes.
 This ensures that water can come into the domain without being blocked at the open boundary.
 Note that wet/dry is allowed to occur at land/island boundaries or interior nodes.

     If you care about wetting and drying near the open boundary location, one option is to relocate the open boundary elsewhere.
 Also for upstream rivers where depths become negative and you do not want to dredge depths there, you can use the bed deformation option (`imm=1`): start with a dredged boundary, and then gradually move the bed back to its original location.
-Another robust option is to use point sources (`if_source=1`): in this case no open boundary is required there so wet/dry can happen without crashing the code.
+The most robust option, however, is to use point sources (`if_source=1`): in this case no open boundary is required there so wet/dry can happen without crashing the code.

 ## Periodic boundary condition
 Implementing this type of B.C. in SCHISM introduces some challenges in the barotropic solver because it’d destroy the symmetry of the matrix and cause blowup if the conditioning is sufficiently bad.
 A workaround is to ‘drape’ the hgrid onto a sphere to avoid the corresponding open boundary segments altogether.
 A simple script to guide this process can be found in `Utility/Pre-Processing/periodic_grid.f90`.